 Pier 1 – Brooklyn Heights

 In addition to sprawling lawns, Pier I has a small waterside playground perfect for tots, a salt marsh, a tidal basin and gardens that are accessible via the beautifully landscaped promenades.
 During boating season, Pier I is home to the Brooklyn Bridge Boathouse, which runs a free public kayaking program.
 There are also a handful of casual dining options like Ditch Plains Drop-In, Blue Marble Ice Cream and the Brooklyn Bridge Wine Bar.
 You can also rent a cycle from Bike and Roll.
-A pedestrian bridge linking Pier 1 to Squibb Park on the Brooklyn Heights Promenade is in the works.
+In March 2013, a bouncy pedestrian bridge linking Pier 1 to Squibb Park and the Brooklyn Heights Promenade opened to the public.

 Pier 6 – Brooklyn Heights